NGI-TRUSTCHAIN/LED-UP/README.md

 Our code repository is organized into the following sections:

 - **Smart Contracts**: Contains the Solidity smart contracts that power LED-UP's decentralized data management system.
-These contracts define the rules and logic governing data registration, sharing, and compensation. <a href="https://github.com/NGI-TRUSTCHAIN/LED-UP/tree/master/LED-UP-SMART-CONTRACTS"><strong>Explore »</strong></a>
+These contracts define the rules and logic governing data registration, sharing, and compensation.

 - **APIs**: Includes the serverless APIs built using Azure Functions that interact with the LED-UP platform.
-These APIs facilitate data uploads, sharing, and retrieval operations, providing a seamless interface for developers to integrate with LED-UP. <a href="https://github.com/NGI-TRUSTCHAIN/LED-UP/tree/master/DATA_REGISTRY_SC_API"><strong>Explore »</strong></a>
+These APIs facilitate data uploads, sharing, and retrieval operations, providing a seamless interface for developers to integrate with LED-UP.

 - **Documentation**: Comprises detailed guides and resources for developers to understand and utilize LED-UP's features effectively.
-This section covers smart contract integration, API usage, and other essential information for working with LED-UP. <a href="https://github.com/NGI-TRUSTCHAIN/LED-UP/tree/master/led-up-docs"><strong>Explore »</strong></a>
+This section covers smart contract integration, API usage, and other essential information for working with LED-UP.

 ## Contribution